Leaders in Agriculture and Food Processing

 Prior to joining Richardson in 1999, Darwin held various operations positions in the grain industry.
 Darwin currently represents Richardson on the boards of Richardson Milling U.K., Cascadia Port Management Corporation, and Prince Rupert Grain.

-Executive Vice-President, Finance & CFO
+Executive Vice-President, Finance & Chief Financial Officer

 Craig is responsible for the all the company’s financial functions, including accounting, treasury, risk management, internal audit, and strategy.
 He also manages and oversees all of the company’s information technology activities.
 Craig is approaching 25 years with the company, and has held several roles with the finance team, becoming CFO in January 2015.